-The main objectives of Alumil Rom Industry S.A. are to maintain market leadership in the production and sale of Aluminum profiles in Romania and to focus both on providing innovative internationally certified products and, from a commercial perspective, on commercial network improving and expanding.
+The main objectives of Alumil Rom Industry S.A. are to maintain market leadership in the production and sale of Aluminum profiles in Romania and to focus both on providing innovative, internationally certified products and, from a commercial perspective, on commercial network improving and expanding.
 The objectives for the coming years are to increase the market share and improve profitability.
-Additionally to Aluminum profiles, the Company offers a wide range of products in the field, such as outdoor decorative panels, polycarbonate sheets, sun protection systems, interior doors, decorative panels and accessories, an important objective being to increase the market share on the segments mentioned above.
+Additionally to Aluminum profiles, the Company offers a wide range of products in the field, such as outdoor decorative panels, polycarbonate sheets, sun protection systems, interior doors, pergolas, decorative panels and accessories, an important objective being to increase the market share on the segments mentioned above.
 All these objectives are based on the vision of Alumil Rom Industry S.A. and of its parent company from Greece to maintain the leadership on the Southeastern Europe markets and to expand on other markets.

 To achieve these objectives in the coming years, Alumil Rom Industry S.A. will focus on increasing the quality of customer service, on increased promptness in fulfilling orders and reducing delivery times.
 These strategic elements have been a priority in recent years, and by improving the existing processes in the coming years, we will manage to achieve new results on these lines.
 An important step in this regard is the investment from Filipestii de Padure, a European-level investment with high efficiency equipment completed in July 2013.
+A new stage in this respect is the creation of 3 regional Hubs in Cluj, lasi and Slatina, stage started during 2019 to be completed in 2020.